samayo/bulletproof/README.md

 // get the json format value of all the above information
 $image->getJson();
 ````
-#### Setting and getting properties
+#### Checking and getting image info
-To set image options or get upload information, see example:
+To set image options and/or get upload information, see example:
 ````php
 <?php